 Sorry, this program is not available for international students intending to study on a student visa.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

 You’ll study fundamental knowledge and principles in the general field of electrical and electronic engineering, which underpin generation, distribution and application of electrical energy.
-You’ll learn about design and control of electrical and electronic devices and systems to power and automate modern living and to improve quality of life for individuals and communities.
+You’ll learn about design and control of devices and systems to power and automate modern living, and to improve quality of life for individuals and communities.